By Eric Bright

 Your point about god seems to me to be this: we don’t know for certain that we exist, so we can’t know for certain that God doesn’t exist.
 You are right, but it doesn’t help anyone with anything, and it certainly does not help the case for a god’s existence.

 To which Paul replied as follows.
-Bear in mind though that Den also made a few logical mistakes in his second paragraph when he says, “If anything, it [i.e. the whole of existence] cries out for a deity,” which is does not.
-There is absolutely no way to draw such a conclusion in any level and by any stretch of imagination.
+Bear in mind though that Den also made a few logical mistakes in his second paragraph when he says, “If anything, it [i.e. the whole of existence] cries out for a deity,” which it does not.
+There is absolutely no way to draw such a conclusion at any level and by any stretch of the imagination.
 If we assume a universe with no purpose and no creator whatsoever and start to see its implications, we are left with a universe identical to the one we are living in.
 So, if anything, the kind of universe that we do live in has exactly the same properties of a universe that does not and cannot have a creator.
-Also Den’s last paragraph is not what Paul said at any point.
-Off to Paul’s reply to Den.
+Also

 Paul 9:38 AM